 You’ll also need to budget for park tickets.
 Read here on choosing the right park admission for your family.
 You’ll need to decide on how many days you will be in the parks.
 You may not want to go to the parks every day of your vacation because there are so many other things to do on property.
 Also, you’ll need to decide if you want to add the Park Hopper option.
 Finally, consider seriously an annual pass.
 It may be the right ticket for your family and it will save you quite a bit of money.

-Editor’s Note: During the phased reopening of Walt Disney World, many tours and experiences are temporarily suspended.
+Editor’s Note: At this time, many tours and experiences are temporarily suspended.

 You may also want to enjoy the many different recreation options at Disney—special tours and experiences.
 There are so many tours and extras you may want to plan and budget for.